caltechlibrary/andor/docs/User-Scheme.md

 : (string, required) in this case an email address is a unique string used to map a user to their assigned workflows

 display_name
-: (string, optional) a display name, a conveience field for us Humans when IDs like an ORCID are less obvious
+: (string, optional) a display name, a convenience field for us Humans when IDs like an ORCID are less obvious

 create_objects_as
 : (string, optional, defaults to null) if not null assigns the workflow value when an object is created (NOTE: workflow needs to allow creating objects)